greylemon/redux-spreadsheet/README.md

 Please check out the package.json of the excel for the scripts and other node configurations.

 ### Testing

-Note: testing is only for the excel folder

 Command: `yarn test`